 If you would like to be part of this unique hands-on experience with wild birds, we invite you to join us!
 Both adults and juniors (13 and up) will find a role they can play.
 We provide training for most of the volunteer jobs at the Center, and you will learn much more on the job.
-Come see us during our public monthly Open House or contact us about future Volunteer Orientations (which generally take place during March-May).
-To get in on the fun for 2018, call the Center in January and leave your full contact info and someone will get back to you.
+Come see us during our public monthly Open House or contact us about future Volunteer Orientations (which generally take place during February-April).
+To get in on the fun, call the Center in January and leave your full contact info and someone will get back to you.
 Keep in touch with us on Facebook.

 Quite simply, we can’t do it without you!
 Whether it’s working the Response Team phone line, feeding baby birds, handling one of our magnificent resident raptors, sharing an enthusiasm for and knowledge of birds, or enlisting community and business support, we depend on people of all ages and backgrounds.
 And no, you don’t have to know a lot about birds to get started!

 Join us for a Volunteer Orientation to learn about the Center’s work, tour the facility and learn details about the volunteer training and commitment.
 Don’t have time to commit to the training and shift requirements for the Rehabilitation Hospital?
 No problem!
 You can still have a hands-on role helping in many other vital areas such as facilities construction or maintenance, administrative tasks, outreach and education efforts or board governance.
 Bring your skills, interests and enthusiasm — we’ll put them to work!